OCALI Pass | Login

 • Assessing/surveying knowledge base of district/building personnel in ASD

-• Leading the district in the development of an action plan that ultimately provides comprehensive programming for students with ASD
+• Leading the district in the development of an Action Plan that ultimately provides comprehensive programming for students with ASD.

 • Working with administration to determine the structural and instrumental supports/resources needed to create the capacity to build and implement a district comprehensive plan to address the needs of students with ASD